 In order for the Annulus Fibrosis to fail, something has to come along and compromise the integrity of the crisscrossed fibers.
 That's where the parasites come in.
 Since the Annulus is tough and fibrous, it mimics the consistency of Heavy Metals.
 And in an effort to have some variety in their lives, the parasites will begin to feed off the Annulus.
 Then, over time, the strength of the Annulus will be compromised and lessened.
 And the next time the disc is loaded, POP!
 The disc will rupture or herniate.
 Not fun, I assure you.

 What Your Options Are: Parasite Treatment

 Treating both Parasites and Heavy Metal toxicity is not a difficult thing.
 In fact, as a Holistic Chiropractor, I have been doing this for both myself and many of my practice members over the past 27 years.
-Please click on the above link for Parasite Treatment and you will be directed to a new page that discusses this.

 Click the link for a description of this week's show and a link to the podcast from:

 Serving All Your Heath Care Needs ...
 Naturally!

 Dr. Richard A. Huntoon